Our state profiles bring you all the key abortion characteristics of your state on one page.

 Medication Abortion by Mail

-There are currently two options available for medication abortions in Alaska.
+There are currently two options available for medication abortions by mail in Alaska.

 - AidAccess ($150) offers medication abortion by mail to patients of all ages, up to 12 weeks gestational age.
 Delivery typically takes 2-3 days and the price is $150 with financial support available.